 Control rod bundles provide a rapid means of controlling chain reactions.
 These bars allow for rapid power changes in the nuclear reactor and its eventual shutdown in case of emergency.

-Control rods are made of neutron absorbing materials and usually have the same dimensions as the fuel assemblies.
+Control rods are made of neutron absorbing materials and typically have the same dimensions as the fuel elements.

-The core reactivity coefficient increases or decreases by raising or lowering the control rods.
-By raising or lowering them, the presence of neutron absorbing material contained in them in the core is modified.
+The core's reactivity coefficient is increased or decreased by raising or lowering the control rods.
+Raising or lowering the control rods changes the amount of neutron-absorbing material contained in them in the core.

 In normal operation, a nuclear reactor has the control rods fully or partially removed from the core.